 How do we collect and hold personal information?

 We collect personal information about you in several ways, including from:

-· information that is recorded on the pathology request form your doctor gives you when recommending that you obtain pathology services;
+- information that is recorded on the pathology request form your health practitioner gives you when recommending that you obtain pathology services;

 When we receive a request to provide you with pathology services, we create a unique digital medical record for you.
 Every time we perform a pathology service for you, new information is added to your medical record.